DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

 - `fd2_xyz.info`: Defines the module `xyz` so that it is recognized by Drupal.
 - `fd2_xyz.module`: Contains the PHP implementation of the `xyz` module.
 This code determines where and when the tab is visible based on the user's role.
 It also defines the sub-tabs and their content.
 - `abc.html`: The content for a sub-tab `abc` within the `xyz` module (e.g. `info.html`, `ex1.html`).
+- `abc.spec.js`: A test file for the `abc.html` page using the [Cypress testing framework](https://www.cypress.io).
+Additionl test files for a given html file should be named `abc.pqr.spec.js` where `pqr` clarifies the testing performed by the file.
+Multiple additional . and names can be used as necessary.
-- `cypress`: A directory containing end-to-end tests for the `xyz` module using the [Cypress testing framework](https://www.cypress.io).
+- `cypress`: A directory containing additional cypress tests for the `xyz` module that are not associated with a specific html file.
+Test files must be named *.spec.js to be recognized by the FarmData2 cypress configuration.
-  - `cypress.json`: The configuration file for the Cypress tests.
-  - `cypress\integration\abc.spec.js`: The test code for the `abc` sub-tab.
-There will be at least one `spec` file for each sub-tab (e.g. `info.spec.js`, `ex1.spec.js`) that fully tests its functionality.

 ### Adding a New Sub-Tab to a FarmData2 Module ###